Pope Martin I: Papacy (649 – 654)

 In the previous year, the emperor had published the Typos of Constans.
-This document defended the heretical Monothelite thesis, which watered down the Catholic faith by claiming that Christ had not in fact had a human will.
-To silence this, and the confusion it caused, Pope Martin convened, within his first three months, the Lateran Council of 649, to which all the bishops of the West were invited.
-The Council met in the basilica of St. John Lateran in Rome.
+This document defended the Monothelite thesis, ultimately decided to be heretical by the catholic church, according to which Christ had not in fact had a human will.
+To silence this and quell the confusion it caused, Pope Martin invited all the bishops of the West to a council within the first three months of his papacy.
+(Note: The Council did not achieve ecumenical status, but represented the first attempt of a pope to assemble an ecumenical council without it being headed by the emperor.)
+The Council met in the basilica of St. John Lateran in Rome and so was named the Lateran Council.
 It was attended by 105 bishops (chiefly from Italy, Sicily, and Sardinia, with some from Africa and other quarters).
-Over five sessions or secretarii from 5 to 31 October 649, resulting in twenty canons, the Council censured Monothelitism, its authors, and the writings via which Monothelitism had spread and caused rifts within the Catholic Church.
-This condemnation embraced not only the latest emperor's Typos but also the Ecthesis (the exposition of faith of Patriarch Sergius I of Constantinople, for which Emperor Heraclius had stood sponsor).
+Over five sessions or secretarii from 5 to 31 October 649, resulting in twenty canons, the Council censured Monothelitism, its authors, the writings via which Monothelitism had spread and caused rifts within the Western Church, Constans' Typos and Patriarch Sergius's Ecthesis (an exposition of faith backed by Emperor Heraclius).

 Imperial interference in matters theological had been soundly rejected.
 Condemnation of all Monothelite writings provoked an angry reaction from the Byzantine court.
-Martin, unabashed, hastened to publish the Lateran Council decrees in an encyclical.
+Unperturbed, Martin hastened to publish the Lateran Council decrees in an encyclical.
 Constans responded by getting his exarch in Italy to arrest the pope should he persist, and to send him as a prisoner to Constantinople.
-Martin was also accused by Constans of unauthorised contact and collaboration with the Muslims of the Rashidun Caliphate—allegations which he remained unable to convince the infuriated imperial authorities to drop.
+Constans also accused Martin of unauthorised contact and collaboration with the Muslims of the Rashidun Caliphate—allegations which he remained unable to convince the infuriated imperial authorities to drop.

 The arrest orders could not be carried out for more than three years.
 On 17 June 653, Martin was arrested in the Lateran, along with Maximus the Confessor.
 He was hurried out of Rome and conveyed first to Naxos, Greece, and subsequently to Constantinople, where he arrived on 17 September 653.
 He was saved from execution by the pleas of Patriarch Paul II of Constantinople, who was himself gravely ill.
 Martin hoped that a new pope would not be elected while he lived but the imperial Byzantine government forced the Romans to find a successor.
 Eugene I was elected on 10 August 654, and Martin apparently acquiesced.
+Thus, as his successor is considered a valid pope, Martin's papacy ended at the latest on 10 August 654.
 After suffering an exhausting imprisonment and reportedly many public indignities, Martin was banished to Cherson, where he arrived on 15 May 655.
 He died there on 16 September.